codefornola/nola-transit-map/README.md

 Join #civic-hacking in Nola Devs Slack channel, where this project is discussed: https://nola.slack.com/join/shared_invite/zt-4882ja82-iGm2yO6KCxsi2aGJ9vnsUQ.

-The API key is coveted.
-Only a few chosen ones will be granted access, hence the included mock server that is used in DEV mode.
+The API key is a protected secret.
+Only a few have access, hence the included mock server that is used in DEV mode.

 You need a few things on your machine to build the project.
 If you are an `asdf` user there is a .tool-versions file with acceptable versions of node, npm, and go, but not make to keep from conflicting with system build tools.